miklevin/MikeLev.in/_posts/2025-02-01-future-of-seo-llm.md

 ### The AdWords Dependency

 SEO has greatly died because Google needs AdWords revenue.
-They have not adequately diversified their revenue streams, like Microsoft.
+They have not adequately diversified their revenue streams, like Microsoft has over the years.
 The Google castle is indeed built on the Cloud, in the clouds, with no foundations but advertising.
 This is why Microsoft has been able to be so aggressive with both Bing and the OpenAI ChatGPT Copilot integration into Bing.
 It's not cutting into lifeblood ad revenue.

+#### Microsoft's Advantage

-Microsoft can aggressively play there and survive, whereas Google is locked into the innovators dilemma, rolling out super-conservative AI Overviews instead of the personality-infused ***chat interface*** Microsoft went with.
+Think about how Microsoft can aggressively play there and survive, whereas Google is locked into the innovators dilemma, rolling out super-conservative AI Overviews instead of the personality-infused ***chat interface*** Microsoft went with.
+AdWords is what?
+Still like 80% of Google's revenue?
+The Google machine has grown so large that it must continue to be fed to continue to live.
+Not messing around with AdWords is not a choice.
+It's a mandate.
+Thus, the innovator's dilemma.
+Thus, the nature of AI previews.

+#### The Pay-to-Play Reality

+Ads will be served, at the expense of all else.
+It's exactly what happened with advertisement supplemented magazines turning them into more ads than articles.
+Voices are drowned out by pay-to-play money.
 So, it's the ability for the little guy to do really well ***purely through SEO*** that has died.
-We're now in a pay-to-play world.
+We're now in a pay-to-play world, so long as Google's death-grip over Chrome and Android remains firm, the Apple deal stays in place on Safari, and Microsoft can't get people to move to Edge through a war of upgrade attrition and switch-back fatigue.

 ## The Path Forward